Top Gummy Supplement Flavors: A Manufacturing Perspective

 • Packaging interaction (oxygen and moisture barrier performance)

-This is why the flavor families that consistently win in gummies are the ones that are naturally more forgiving under real manufacturing and shelf-life conditions.
+That's why the winning flavor families are the ones that forgive real manufacturing and shelf-life conditions.

 What actually makes a gummy flavor “top” at scale